 There four common sources of cross contamination:

 Raw perishable foods can contain harmful bacteria.
 For example, raw meats contain a large number of naturally occurring bacteria such as Salmonella, Campylobacter and Listeria which are all causes of food-borne illness.
-Data Sheets on these and many more are available on the New Zealand Food Safety Authority website.
+Data Sheets on these and many more are available on the New Zealand Food Safety Authority website. (external link)

 If you are not careful, harmful bacteria can easily be transferred from raw to cooked or ready-to-eat foods: